 Mamede unwound the mainsheet from the calçador and shipped the remo.
 Unshackled, the jangada drifted slowly forward, rising and falling in the rolling swell.
-The two intrepid paddlers had regained their composure and were now busy preparing our little ship for the long haul to the fishing grounds.
-After so many years together, they performed their tasks with a quiet efficiency.
+The two intrepid paddlers had regained their composure and were now busy preparing our little ship for the long haul to the fishing grounds, over forty miles offshore.
+After so many years together they performed their tasks with a quiet efficiency.

 It was Mamede’s job to hang the leme.
-Lashed to the steering bench for our run through the surf, the rudder could now be placed on the transom without fear of it striking the seafloor and breaking.
+Lashed to the steering bench for our dash through the surf, the rudder could now be placed on the transom without fear of it striking the seafloor and breaking.
 Not that it would easily break.
 Built from three thick planks scabbed stoutly together, a jangada’s rudder would make a great barn door.
-Freeing the bindings, Mamede lowered the blade over the stern and lined up the gudgeons to drive the rod home.
+Mamede freed the bindings holding it fast and lowered the blade over the transom to line up the gudgeons and drive the pin home.
 He then reached for the cana do leme and placed it on the rudder post with slap of his palm.
-As soon as he hauled in the mainsheet, we were sailing again.
+Rudder set, as soon as he hauled in the mainsheet we were sailing again.

 He put us on a close reach and looked back at the coast to get his bearings.
 This is how jangadeiros navigate when they can see land: using fixed points on shore to triangulate their position at sea.
 They call it marcação (to mark), and the Phoenicians used the same method thousands of years ago.
 Present day navigators use it too, but they have hand-bearing compasses, charts, and parallel rulers to get the job done (that is, when they can’t find their GPS receivers).